alexazivkovic/SonicLens/README.md

 ## Running

-Start the API and the client in two terminals:
+Start the backend and the client in two terminals:

 ```bash
 cd backend && .venv/bin/uvicorn app.main:app --port 8000